turingschool/backend-curriculum-site/module1/lessons/translating_code_to_classes.md

 *   Take existing code and turn it into a class with methods.

+## Warm-up

+**Turn-and-Talk:** Let's talk about newspapers (yes, they still exist).
+Newspapers and other print media are forms of communication.
+When it comes to good communication for a newspaper, it's not good enough to simply print the news.
+Imagine a newspaper where all of the text is the same size and there are no pictures.
+The information contained is roughly the same but most people wouldn't be drawn to reading it.
+With a partner sitting next to you discuss the following questions:

+* Assuming you don't read every word of a newspaper, how do you decide what to read?
+* Our code is also a form of communication.
+It's communication with future developers and future you (at some point you will get frustrated about some code and ask "who wrote this?" only to find it was you).
+How can we apply the techniques of newspapers to make our code better?

 ## SuperFizz

 *   Lets create a new file in our `classroom_exercises` folder, called `translating_code_to_classes.rb`